 - A ride is a GPS recording of an activity, which calculates elevation gain and loss from the barometric altimeter of the device (phone or GPS computer) used to record it.
 These recordings are more accurate than the available estimated data sets on routes.

 - A route is a planned activity for GPS navigation.
 These include elevation gain and loss estimates calculated with an elevation dataset built into our Route Planner.
-Because of how this data was collected
+Because of how this data was collected, routes may have less accurate elevation data.

 Rides recorded on a device use either barometrically measured elevation (high accuracy, but can be off due to calibration issues) or GPS derived elevation (poor accuracy).
 Most phones and GPS computers released in the last few years use a barometer for elevation recordings.